 Your major may dictate which countries to which you can apply.
-To learn what your options are, please attend an information session.
+To learn what your options are, please view the CSU IP website.

 Length of Studying Abroad

-The California Sate University International Program (IP) is for one academic year.
-Students cannot apply for only one semester.
-For all countries other than Australia and South Africa, students go abroad in the fall.
-For Australia and South Africa, students depart in early February.
+The California State University International Program (IP) is available for one semester (limited to specific countries) or for one academic year.
+For academic year programs, students go abroad in the fall.
+For calendar year programs (Australia, Chile and South Africa), students depart in early February.

 Cost, Financial Aid and Scholarships

 You pay CSUN tuition fees, not overseas university tuition fees.
 The total amount of money that students spend varies from country to country.
 An estimate of the costs for each country can be found on the California State University International Programs website.
-On the website, select your major or country.
-You can find full information at the tabs at the top of the page — Overview, Eligibility, Costs, Academic Programs and Living Abroad.
-You can attend an information session to help you in the research process.
+On the website, select your program of interest.
+You can find full information in the "Budget Estimates" link on the program brochure.
+Please attend an information session to help you in the research process.